 The original fine wine of the Languedoc, Mas de Daumas Gassac Rouge is equal parts charming and brooding.
 Dominated by cabernet sauvignon, the wine shows classic cassis and bramble flavours, with a wonderful depth and richness to the black fruit.
 It is in the supreme elegance and restraint as the flavours unfold that the extraordinary terroir is revealed.
 Fine tannins create a framework for the velvety fruit, while hints of garrigue, mocha and liquorice linger on the finish.
 A true classic.

 GRAPES: cabernet sauvignon, other varieties in varying proportions

 CASE SIZE: 6

 Often referred to as the ‘Grand Cru of the Midi’, Mas de Daumas Gassac became a cult wine from its first vintage in 1978.
-Although based on cabernet sauvignon, the blend also includes diverse varieties such as tannat, nebbiolo, barbera and dolcetto.
-The patchwork of wild, traditionally farmed and uncloned vines are planted in small, roughly 1ha parcels, a system inherited from the previous occupants of the property – these plots were the size that could be worked with a horse and plough in one day.
+Based on cabernet sauvignon, the blend also includes diverse varieties such as tannat, nebbiolo, barbera and dolcetto.
+The wild, traditionally farmed vines are planted in small, roughly 1ha parcels, the size that could be worked with a horse and plough in one day.
 Each parcel is surrounded by trees and hedging to promote biodiversity.
 Due to the inclusion of non-authorised varieties, the wines are released as Vins de Pays de l’Herault, a category that belies their extraordinary longevity – both red and white cuvées are famed for their ability to remain youthful and vibrant for over twenty years.